 Communicable Diseases Intelligence Volume 29 Issue No 1, March 2005

-This report describes the public health management of an outbreak of Salmonella Typhimurium U307 associated with a restaurant on the Sunshine Coast.
+This outbreak report describes the public health management of an outbreak of measles in Adelaide in 2003.

 Communicable Diseases Intelligence subscriptions